byuitechops/for-the-strength-of-developers/Introduction/coding.md

 ###  Project life-cycle
 * Project Life Cycle just refers to how we receive, process, and propose code solutions on the Development Team.
 * Read about our project life cycle [here.](./resources/Project LifeCycle [Draft].md)

+## Training Continuation
+Congrats!
+You made it through the first training lesson.
+You're now ready for a project.
+Make sure you check in with Josh and get a project to work on.

+As you work on this project, go ahead and learn the Javascript lessons listed in the [Core Training](../core/core.md).
+Most, if not all will be helpful to you in your upcoming projects and knowledge.